 Blockchain is an emerging technology poised to radically transform operating models of diverse industries.
 When evaluating blockchain platforms for your business use case development, it is important to consider their various attributes.
-In this article, we count them down and present Hyperledger Fabric, a blockchain framework for Hyperledger blockchain application development.
+In this article, we count them down and present Hyperledger Fabric, a blockchain framework for Hyperledger blockchain development.
 Fabric is one of the open-source blockchain engines maintained under Hyperledger projects for robust and efficient enterprise application development.

 Although blockchain has significant potential, it is not a one-size-fits-all solution for enterprises.
 Every enterprise has requirements of distinctive features and customization to enable a blockchain solution to fulfill its intended objective.
 Therefore, there is a need for blockchains with different features that provide effective solutions across diverse industries.
 Hyperledger acts upon this need by providing a greenhouse structure for open-source blockchain development.